- Home

 In a right triangle, the square of the hypotenuse equals the sum of the squares of the other two sides.

-Why is Pythagorean Theorem important?
+What is the Pythagorean Theorem formula?

 Prerequisites